AryaItkyal/DanSync-AI/README.md

 # DanSync-AI
 A dance generation AI model.
-Performs dance steps in response to music
+Performs dance steps in response to music.
+In development.